 It's called Chassis Man Care Premium Powder.

 I have previously written about this men's body powder in the past.
-You can find the review here.
+You can find the a comparison table here.

 The best thing in my mind about this bottle isn't the product inside (although I personally like it), but what sits on top of it.